st3vk/Sciences-Po/tutorial.md

 ### Change your first page!

 Now go back to the root of your repository.
-You'll notice there are by default five file with names ending with `.md`. **Each of these files contains the content of one of your website's pages with the same name**.
+You'll notice there are by default a few files with names ending with `.md`. **Each of these files contain the content of one of your website's pages with the same name** (except `README.me`).
 For example `tutorial.md` is the file behind this current page you are seeing.

 Start by editing the `index.md` to change the home page of your website.
 Head down to:
 *   [Cheat sheet](cheatsheet) to learn how to style your page content.